nadia-polikarpova/cse130-web/lectures/08-monads.md

 1. **Functors**
 2. A Monad for Error Handling
-3. Writing apps with monads
-4. A Monad for Mutable State
+3. A Monad for Mutable State
+4. a monad for Non-Determinism
+5. Writing apps with monads

 <br>
 <br>